nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_test.md

     EOF
     ```

-5. We should be able to see the chat application running on the NAI cluster.
+5. We should be able to see the chat application running on the NAI cluster at the following url

+    ```bash
+    chat.nai.10.x.x.216.nip.io
+    ```

-6. Input the following:
+6. In the chat app GUI, input the following:

     - Endpoint URL - e.g. ``https://nai.10.x.x.216.nip.io/api/v1/chat/completions`` (can be found in the Endpoints on NAI GUI)
     - Endpoint Name - e.g. ``llama-8b``